bobheadmaker/BlogAgent/README.md

 # Blog AI Agent
-This is an example of creating blog on a topic and running it locally using CrewAI and OpenAI
+This is an example of creating blog on a topic and running it locally using Ollama, CrewAI and OpenAI

 ## Prerequisites
 Run the following commands in terminal, if not already installed,